dkovacs24/ReviOS_faq/docs/not-related.md

 Download the drivers from the manufacturer's website and install them.

+**AS A LAST RESORT** (meaning do not jump on this option directly) you can use [Snappy Driver Installer Origin](https://www.snappy-driver-installer.org/){target=_blank}.

+1. Download SDIO from here: [https://www.snappy-driver-installer.org/](https://www.snappy-driver-installer.org/)
+2. Extract `SDIO-*.zip`
+3. Run `SDIO_auto.bat` and accept the license
+4. Once the Welcome window pop-ups, click on `Download Indexes Only`
+5. Choose the drivers you want to update and click the `Install` button

-If you can not do that, because you do not have internet, probably your network driver is missing.
+### If you do not have internet...

+... is probably because you are missing the network drivers.
 Somehow (like on another computer or by connecting your phone to your pc to use USB tethering) download [Snappy Driver Installer Origin](https://www.snappy-driver-installer.org/){target=_blank}.

 Extract it, and start the software with `SDIO_auto.bat`.
 Then select the `Download Network Drivers Only` option.
 It will start the download of all the existing network drivers.